TreacherousNexus/mastodome/README.md

 * All icon images are public domain and taken from Gnome's [Tango](https://commons.wikimedia.org/wiki/Tango_icons) iconset
 * Custom artwork I created for Mastodome (i.e. the Mastodome icon and image in the About window) are the property of me (Bobby Moss) and shared under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)

-So, if you're someone who likes to use fully-free systems like [Trisquel](https://trisquel.info/) or [Parabola](https://www.parabola.nu/) you will be glad to hear that this application is safe for you to use.
+So, if you are someone that likes to use fully-free systems like [Trisquel](https://trisquel.info/) or [Parabola](https://www.parabola.nu/) you will be glad to hear that this application is safe for you to use.

-### Why is development currently paused?
-I am trying to create "desktop-style" functionality that mirrors the experience Mastodon users enjoy through the browser, but a lot of things that are easy to achieve with JavaScript are hard to achieve with PyQt.
-On top of that, Python is very fast when it's a wrapper for machine-compiled libraries but it becomes progressively slower the more you have to do in Python.
-So the more work-arounds I have to produce for PyQt and Mastodon.py (the library I use to do the REST calls) the slower performance becomes.

-In principle this isn't the worst problem, however the people most likely to benefit from a desktop client are those with slow internet connections, non-standard browsers and older hardware.
-If this application runs badly for those people, then it defeats the purpose.

-**THIS RELEASE IS NO LONGER SUPPORTED** Ensure you track the latest code on https://github.com/TreacherousNexus/mastodome.git